Qlik-PE/qlik-azure-cost-explorer/README.md

 ### Getting your credentials

-Please refer to this [blog post](https://www.inkoop.io/blog/how-to-get-azure-api-credentials/) as a tutorial to get your tenant_id, client_id and client_secret that will allow the Azure Cost Explorer to connect to [Azure Billing REST API](https://docs.microsoft.com/en-us/rest/api/billing/)
+Please refer to this [blog post](https://www.inkoop.io/blog/how-to-get-azure-api-credentials/) and this [Azure documentation](https://www.inkoop.io/blog/how-to-get-azure-api-credentials/) as a tutorial to get your tenant_id, client_id and client_secret that will allow the Azure Cost Explorer to connect to [Azure Billing REST API](https://docs.microsoft.com/en-us/rest/api/billing/)

 ### Configuring your application